johansan/better-paste/README.md

 ## 5 Commands

-Eight commands, ready for your own hotkeys (Settings, Hotkeys).
+Nine commands, ready for your own hotkeys (Settings, Hotkeys).
 The ids are for URI schemes and plugins like Commander, prefixed `better-paste:`.

 - **Paste** (`paste`): paste through the rules, even in a note that opted out.
 - **Paste without processing** (`paste-raw`): paste exactly what is on the clipboard.
 - **Clean up selection** (`selection-clean`): run the text rules on selected text.
 - **Clean up terminal output** (`selection-clean-terminal`): rejoin wrapped lines, remove leading indentation and turn `•` bullets into Markdown lists in the selection.
 On demand, because only you know the text came from a terminal.
 - **Clean up PDF text** (`selection-clean-pdf`): rejoin the short lines a PDF layout makes, repair words broken by hyphens and expand ligatures in the selection.
 A dialog previews the result and offers page number and paragraph options.
+- **Run snippet** (`selection-run-snippet`): pick a snippet and apply it to the selection, even one that is switched off for pasting.
 - **Move commas inside quotes** (`selection-commas-inside`) and **Move commas outside quotes** (`selection-commas-outside`): comma style next to closing quotes, applied to the selection.
 - **Toggle automatic cleanup** (`toggle-cleanup`): flip the master switch.